binodnp/vyper-erc20/readme.md

 TokenTimelock is a token holder contract that will allow a beneficiary to extract the tokens after a given release time.

+**token_vesting.v.py**

+A token holder contract that can release its token balance gradually like a typical vesting scheme, with a cliff and vesting period.
+Optionally revocable by the owner.

 **lockable_token.v.py**

 ERC20 token with Ownable, Burnable, Mintable, and Transfer Lock features.